This post will help you understand the primary differences between the two opposite thyroid conditions known as hypothyroidism and hyperthyroidism.

 What is the difference between Hashimoto’s and Hypothyroidism?

-Hashimoto's thyroiditis is a medical condition which CAUSES hypothyroidism in patients.
+Hashimoto’s thyroiditis is a medical condition that CAUSES hypothyroidism in patients.

 The important part to understand is that not all cases of hypothyroidism are caused by Hashimoto’s.

-Hashimoto's thyroiditis is an autoimmune condition which causes damage to the thyroid gland.
+Hashimoto’s thyroiditis is an autoimmune condition that causes damage to the thyroid gland.